jaxxstorm/unseal/README.md

 ```

 **Note** - if you have a GPG agent running and you've put the unseal keys in your `config.yaml` - anyone with access to your machine can easily decrypt the values without having to know your GPG password.
 Be warned.

+### Troubleshooting

+Unseal simply executes the gpg command to decrypt keys.
+If you're having any issues with GPG support, I'd suggest doing the following:

+1) Ensure you can decrypt the keys manually.
+Use `echo <base64_key> | base64 -D | gpg -dq`.
+If this doesn't work, unseal won't work either
+2) Ensure you have gpg-agent running, and have a valid `gpg-agent.conf`
+3) Ensure your key is a valid base64 encoded string.
+Again, `echo <base64_key> | base64 -D | gpg -dq` will verify this

 ## CAPath